 The phantom stock appreciation rights ("PSARs") liability is remeasured to its fair value each reporting period until its settlement at the end of the four-year vesting period with changes in fair value recorded in "selling and administrative expenses" in the condensed consolidated statements of operations.
 The fair value of the PSARs is based on the fair value of one unit of the equity of Yandy Holdings, LLC ("Yandy"), our wholly-owned subsidiary, which was estimated using a combination of market and income approaches to determine the enterprise value, weighting each approach and applying a discount for lack of marketability.
 The fair value of each PSAR was estimated based on a Black-Scholes model using the fair value per unit of Yandy's equity of \$50.46 as an input as well as the following: (i) base price of \$13.00; (ii) volatility of 29.30%; (iii) expected term of 2.51 years; and (iv) risk-free rate of 0.36%.
 The assumptions used to estimate the liability are based on estimates and any change in such assumptions could increase or decrease the liability by a material amount.
-The following: (b) asset is the following: (b) asset is a contracted based on the fair value of the PSARs liability for the six months ended June 30, 2021 (in thousands):
+The following table summarizes the change in the fair value of the PSARs liability for the six months ended June 30, 2021 (in thousands):